USS San Jacinto (CVL-30): Marianas actions

 After a refueling and replenishment stop at Eniwetok Atoll, San Jacinto joined in carrier strikes against the Palaus on 15 July.
-On 5 August, her targets were Chichi, Haha and Iwo Jima.
-A brief stop at Eniwetok preceded dawn-to-dusk CAP and ASP duty while other carriers struck at Yap, Ulithi, Anguar and Babelthuap, pinning down Japanese air forces while the Palaus were being assaulted on 15 September.
+On 5 August, her targets were Chichi, Haha, and Iwo Jima.
+A brief stop at Eniwetok preceded dawn-to-dusk CAP and ASP duty while other carriers struck at Yap, Ulithi, Anguar, and Babelthuap, pinning down Japanese air forces while the Palaus were being assaulted on 15 September.

-On 2 September, while piloting a TBF Grumman Avenger #46214 from VT-51, future-President George H. W. Bush was shot down by anti-aircraft fire while attacking Japanese installations on the island of Chichijima.
+On 2 September, while piloting a TBM-1C Avenger #46214 from VT-51, future-President George H. W. Bush was shot down by antiaircraft fire while attacking Japanese installations on the island of Chichijima.
 Bush for a time was considered the youngest navy pilot in history, and is known as the youngest pilot in WWII history to join an American torpedo bomber squadron.
 Bush completed his bombing run, then guided his crippled plane out to sea.
 The two other crew members were lost, but Lieutenant (J.G.)
 Bush parachuted into the sea and was rescued by the submarine from capture by cannibalistic Japanese Officers stationed on Chichijima.
 For his actions in the successful attack, 20-year-old Bush received the Distinguished Flying Cross.

 Following a replenishment stop at Manus, Admiralty Islands, San Jacinto joined in strikes against Okinawa and furnished photographic planes to get information necessary for future invasion plans.
 After refueling at sea, she once again supplied dawn-to-dusk air protection as other carriers sent strikes against Formosa, northern Luzon, and the Manila Bay area from 12 to 19 October.
 During operations on 17 October, a fighter plane made a very hard landing and inadvertently fired its machine guns into the ship's island structure, killing two men and wounding 24, including her commanding officer, and causing considerable damage to radar.
 Despite this accident, San Jacinto remained battle-worthy.